DEFINE “I” YOURSELF

 Research in adults.

-We also have a line of adult research, where we are interested in the classification of psychopathy subtypes and how these psychopathy profiles differ in their relation to executive functioning, emotion regulation, and self-referential processing.
+1. Examine how psychopathy subtypes in adults differ in their relation to executive functioning, emotion regulation, and self-referential processing.